 - Be sure to bring a measuring tape if there are any large items that you want to ensure fit in your new home as doorways may not allow

 Home is the nicest word there is.
 It’s not a place, it’s a feeling.

-Sellers are contractually obligated to disclose all problems in their homes that they know about, HOWEVER, nothing can replace the expert opinion of a qualified home inspector.
+Caledon realtors can help sellers are contractually obligated to disclose all problems in their homes that they know about, HOWEVER, nothing can replace the expert opinion of a qualified home inspector.
 A qualified home inspector can give the home a thorough examination, checking heating and cooling systems, plumbing and electrical systems, the roof, attic, walls, ceilings, floors, windows, doors, foundation, basement, basically all visible structures of the home.
 They will point out the need for major repairs if necessary and identify areas that might need attention in the near future.
+Click if you’re interested in reading our local Caledon Reviews.
 What level of maintenance will be needed to keep the house in good shape, most home inspectors in the area are more than happy to tell you about the home’s good qualities as well, so you can decide if it is a good fit.
-Using Caledon realtors can help with any problems that occur locally.